#Metoo in Science?

 In the context of our research community, raising awareness in next-generation scientists contributes to changing the social climate in academics and science-based industry, creating multipliers and reinforcing tenets of equality and respect in present and future settings.

-As one of the first among institutions in Germany and Europe, the CRC 1243 is hosting an online course, Consent Matters: Boundaries, Respect and Postitive Intervention (Oxford Epigeum, UK) aimed particularly at students, encouraging them to inform themselves on sexual consent and positive intervention.
+As one of the first among institutions in Germany and Europe, the CRC 1243 hosted an online course, Consent Matters: Boundaries, Respect and Postitive Intervention (Oxford Epigeum, UK) aimed particularly at students, encouraging them to inform themselves on sexual consent and positive intervention.